What are the aims of this leaflet?

 Can contact dermatitis be cured?

 Avoidance of skin contact with irritants or allergens will prevent development of contact dermatitis.
-Sometimes this may entail the need for a change in occupation e.g. if a hairdresser is allergic to hair dyes.
+Sometimes this may entail the need for a change in occupation, eg if a hairdresser is allergic to hair dyes or a nail beautician to nail cosmetics (acrylates).

 How can contact dermatitis be treated?

-The main way of managing contact dermatitis is to identify the cause and remove the source of the irritant chemical or allergen from contact with the skin.
+The main way of treating contact dermatitis is to identify the cause and remove the source of the irritant chemical or allergen from contact with the skin.
 Complete avoidance is not always easy.
-Therefore, measures to protect the skin, such as wearing gloves, improving the skin barrier with regular emollientcreams and avoiding contact with soaps and detergents (see separate leaflet on Hand Dermatitis), are important.
-Exposure to irritants or allergens in certain occupations may be the cause and may lead to the need for a change of working practice or job.
+Therefore, measures to protect the skin, such as wearing gloves, improving the skin barrier with regular emollient creams, and avoiding contact with soap and detergents (see separate leaflet on Hand Dermatitis), are important.
+Exposure to irritants or allergens in certain occupations may be the cause and may lead to the need for a change in working practice or job.

 It may take several months for contact dermatitis to settle.
 Steroid creams and moisturisers are used to reduce the inflammation of the skin.
 Topical steroid creams (Topical Corticosteroids) come in different strengths.
-It is important that you use the right strength for the right length of time.
-Your doctor or nurse can advise you on this.
-It is also very important to protect your skin by using an emollient several times a day.
-Thick emollients are best for the hands.
-It is important that you find one you tolerate well and that you are able to use regularly.
+It is important to use the right strength for the right length of time.
+A doctor or nurse can advise on this.
+It is also very important to protect the skin by using an emollient several times a day.
+Thick emollients are best for the hands and other affected areas in the evenings.
+In addition, lighter or gel-based ones should be used very frequently during the day.
+It is important to find one (or more) that you like to use so that you will use emollients very frequently.

-People with very severe contact dermatitis may need oral (by mouth) medication such as steroid tablets and oral antibiotics.
+People with very severe contact dermatitis may occasionally need other treatments taken orally (by mouth) such as steroid tablets and oral antibiotics or rarely medicines such as ciclosporin, methotrexate or alitretinoin; these are normally prescribed by hospital dermatologists.

 What can I do?

-• If you think you might have contact dermatitis, you should think about measures to protect your skin, such as wearing gloves and avoiding skin contact with soaps and detergents
+If you think you might have contact dermatitis, you should think about measures to protect your skin, such as wearing gloves and avoiding skin contact with soaps and detergents as much as possible.

-• Improve your skin barrier by applying non-perfumed emollientcreams (moisturisers) several times a day.
+Improve your skin barrier by applying non-perfumed emollient creams or gels (moisturisers) several times a day, and a greasier ointment at night.

-• You should avoid the chemicals or substances which are causing your irritant or allergic reaction.
+Avoid the chemicals or substances which are causing the irritant or allergic reaction

 Where can I get more information?